BallAerospace/cosmos-website/_docs_v5/calendar.md

 ### Activity

-Scheduled on a timeline these can run single commands or kick off scripts to run.
+Scheduled on a timeline these can run single commands or single Cosmos to run a script.

 ### Adding Timelines

 Adding a Timeline to Cosmos.

- - Each timeline consists on several threads so be careful of your compute resources you have as you can overwhelm cosmos with lots of these.
+ - Each timeline consists of several threads so be careful of your compute resources you have as you can overwhelm cosmos with lots of these.
- - Also note can not have over lapping activities on a single calendar.
+ - Note you can not have overlapping activities on a single calendar.

 ### Timeline lifecycle